 Following the completion of this offering, our board of directors will be authorized, subject to limitations prescribed by Delaware law, to issue preferred stock in one or more series, to establish from time to time the number of shares to be included in each series, and to fix the designation, powers, preferences, and rights of the shares of each series and any of its qualifications, limitations, or restrictions, in each case without further vote or action by our stockholders.
 Our board of directors can also increase or decrease the number of shares of any series of preferred stock, but not below the number of shares of that series then outstanding, without any further vote or action by our stockholders.
 Our board of directors may authorize the issuance of preferred stock with voting or conversion rights that could adversely affect the voting power or other rights of the holders of our common stock.
 The issuance of preferred stock, while providing flexibility in connection with possible acquisitions and other corporate purposes, could, among other things, have the effect of delaying, deferring, or preventing a change in control of our company and might adversely affect the market price of our Class A common stock and the voting and other rights of the holders of our Class A common stock and Class B common stock.
-We have no current plans to issue any shares of preferred stock.
+We have no current plans to issue any shares of

 Stock Options As of June 30, 2019, we had outstanding options to purchase an aggregate of 64,602,124 shares of our Class B common stock, with a weighted-average exercise price of \$6.71 per share, pursuant to our 2015 Plan.
-Since June 30, 2019, we have granted options to purchase an aggregate of 883,550 shares of our Class B common stock, with a weighted-average exercise price of \$23.40 per share, pursuant to our 2015 Stock Plan.
+Since June 30, 2019, we have granted options to purchase an aggregate of 883,550 shares of our Class B common stock, with a weighted-average exercise price of \$23.40 per share, pursuant to our 2015 Stock Plan and options to purchase an aggregate of 232,550 shares of our Class A common stock under our 2019 Plan will be granted effective as of the filing of our registration statement on Form S-8 with an exercise price equal to the initial public offering price.